Jinapañjara Gāthā: History

 Historians have found no evidence of the original author, nor where Jinapanjara was composed, but the text is mentioned in ancient Burmese scriptures.
-The scriptures state that Jinapanjara was written in Chiang Mai in the era of King Anawrahta Minsaw (1578–1607).
+The scriptures state that Jinapanjara was written in Chiang Mai in the era of King Anawrahta Minsaw (1044 – 1077).
 Because of the popularity of animistic rituals considered in violation of Buddhist principles, Anawrahta consulted with the monastic community and decreed to his citizens to chant the Jinapanjara text instead.
 Hence, Jinapanjara was authored by Thai monks in Chiang Mai and its chanting became widespread in Myanmar and Sri Lanka.

 There are two well-known adaptations of the Jinapanjara in Thailand.
 The first version was adapted by Somdej Toh at Wat Rakhangkhositraram Woramahavihan and was further revised by Pra Pattaramuni at Wat Thong Noppakun.
 Another version was adapted by Nyanasamvara Suvaddhana.
 Both version have the same meaning, but differ slightly in pronunciation and spelling.

+There also exists a Sinhalese text called the Cūḷajinapañjara paritta.
+Some Sinhalese scholars also use the title Dasa disa piritha while referring to the Cūḷajinapañjara.